MartinLogan Motion 15 Bookshelf Speaker

-The Motion 15 is in my listening room partly because I've wanted to hear it ever since I first saw it about a year ago, and partly because I mistakenly ordered it for last week's massive minispeaker test.
+The Motion 15 is in my listening room partly because I've wanted to hear it ever since I first saw it about a year ago, and partly because I mistakenly ordered it for our massive "Clash of the Minispeakers" test.
 That test was for speakers in the $250/pair to $400/pair range, but the Motion 15, while it's the same size as the other minispeakers, costs $799/pair.
 Clearly I couldn't pit a speaker costing twice the price against a field of budget-focused models.

 Although the Motion 15 might not look much different from the <$400/pair minispeakers we tested, it is.
 The cabinet's sturdier, and covered in a gorgeous, real cherrywood veneer rather than fake wood plastic vinyl wrap.
 (It's available in gloss black or gloss white, too.)
 The binding posts are substantial thumbscrew types that permit a super-tight connection if you're using speaker cables tipped with spade lugs.
 MartinLogan's Folded Motion tweeter handles the highs; it's essentially the same Heil-type folded ribbon design we've seen on other MartinLogan Motion-series speakers and on models from GoldenEar Technology and others.